cpv-project/live-profiler/README.md

 `auto analyzer = profiler.addAnalyzer<CpuSampleFrequencyAnalyzer>();`

-Because "CpuSampleFrequencyAnalyzer" requires function symbol names, and "CpuSampleLinuxCollector" only provides memory address, a third party is need to convert memory address to function symbol name:
+Because "CpuSampleFrequencyAnalyzer" requires function symbol names,<br/>
+and "CpuSampleLinuxCollector" only provides memory address,<br/>
+a third party is need to convert memory address to function symbol name:

 `auto interceptor = profiler.addInterceptor<CpuSampleLinuxSymbolResolveInterceptor>();`

-Before start the collecting, we need to tell "CpuSampleLinuxCollector" which processes is interested, processName can be "a.out", "python3", "java" or whatever, here it takes from command line:
+Before start the collecting, we need to tell "CpuSampleLinuxCollector" which processes is interested,<br/>
+processName can be "a.out", "python3", "java" or whatever, here it takes from command line:

 `collector->filterProcessByName(processName);`

-Now everything is ready, start collecting the data for the specified time, function "collectFor" can be called multiple times, and the data will be accumulated:
+Now everything is ready, start collecting the data for the specified time,<br/>
+function "collectFor" can be called multiple times, and the data will be accumulated:

 `profiler.collectFor(std::chrono::milliseconds(collectTime));`

-Finally, enough data has been collected, we can start the analysis, different analyzers give different types of results, "CpuSampleFrequencyAnalyzer" will give the top inclusive and exclusive symbol names:
+Finally, enough data has been collected, we can start the analysis,<br/>
+different analyzers give different types of results,<br/>
+"CpuSampleFrequencyAnalyzer" will give the top inclusive and exclusive symbol names:

 `auto result = analyzer->getResult(topInclusive, topExclusive);`